First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 TUVOK: That would not be consistent with typical Borg tactics.

-JANEWAY: I want to try a multi-phasic scan.
-Tom, stand by to get us out of here in case they react.
+JANEWAY: I want to try a multiphasic scan.
+Tom, stand by to get us out

-PARIS: Aye Captain.
+PARIS: Aye, Captain.

 JANEWAY: Proceed, Mister Kim.